 • Explore basic elements of poetry, fiction and nonfiction through interactive writing exercises on nature and the environment

-• Produce their own fiction, non-fiction and poetry.
+• Produce their own fiction, non-fiction and poetry about the environment.

 • Receive constructive, ungraded feedback and guidance